-- Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting in the evenings from September 9-16
+- Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting throughout the month of September.

-- Go Orange for Hunger: Orange is the color of hunger (the first food stamps were orange).
-On September 5th, wear orange to show your support and raise awareness.
+- Hunger Action Day: Orange is the color of hunger (the first food stamps were orange).
+On September 3rd, wear orange to show your support and raise awareness.
 Change your Facebook and Twitter profile and cover pics to orange.
-Then post pictures online and tag #hungeaction.
+Then post pictures online and tag #hungeraction.

 - Social Media: Connect with us on Facebook, Twitter, YouTube and Instagram

-- Festival of Food: The 10th annual tasting event is September 16th from 6-9pm atthe Rochester Public Market.
+- Festival of Food: The annual tasting event is in September (more information will be available as we get closer!).
 More than 100 restaurants, wineries and breweries will offer samples of the best food and drink from the Rochester/Finger Lakes region.
 Proceeds benefit Foodlink.
-Buy your tickets now.

 Hunger Action Month is about action.
 Donate.
 Volunteer.
 Advocate.
 Do what you can to help end hunger is this community.